 From recycling snippets of old stock footage to the strategic application of eye patches, here’s a selection of the clever things directors, writers and producers have done to cover the absence of an actor in a sequel.
 And we start with an infamous case that prompted a fairly major change in the way an actor’s likeness is handled in movies…

 Crispin Glover – Back To The Future Part II

 Solution: get another actor in and apply prosthetics

 Let’s begin with the inspiration for this article: Crispin Glover, and his disagreements with director Robert Zemeckis over his reappearance in Back To The Future Part II.
 When, for reasons explained in entertaining depth here, Zemeckis opted not to have Glover back as George McFly for the sequel, the actor Jeffrey Weissman was brought in to play the part instead.

-Unfortunately, Weissman didn't look all that much like Glover, so numerous cunning steps were taken to disguise him: old man prosthetics, originally taken from Glover's face for the first film, were appled to Weissman.
-For good measure, he was given sunglasses, filmed either slightly out of focus or upside-down, while snippets of footage were reused of Glover from the first film in order to fill in the gaps.
+Unfortunately, Weissman didn’t look all that much like Glover, so numerous cunning steps were taken to disguise him: old man prosthetics, originally taken from Glover’s face for the first movie, were appled to Weissman.
+For good measure, he was given sunglasses, filmed either slightly out of focus or upside-down, while snippets of footage were reused of Glover from the first movie in order to fill in the gaps.